 Local league activities pattern themselves after the League of Women Voters NYS and League of Women Voters US.
 Local programming is additionally formulated to reflect issues and concerns of our local communities and region.
 Among recent activities:

-We've had a busy, interesting year with several informative speakers on topics related to our community.
-In addition to monthly voter registration activities at federal and county Citizenship Ceremonies; Mayoral candidate forums in Rome and in Utica; the selection of two students from local schools to participate in Students inside Albany; and members Mary Chapin, Lucretia Hunt, and Dawn Laguerre receiving community recognition awards, four general meetings were held on:
+We've had a busy, interesting year with several informative meetings on topics related to our community.
+In addition to monthly voter registration activities at Federal and County Citizenship Ceremonies; a judicial candidate forum and Constitutional Convention information meeting; the selection of a student from local schools to participate in Students inside Albany; and members Mary Chapin, Dawn Laguerre, and Flor-ence Wood receiving community recognition awards, general meetings were held on: